What is Medical Silicone?

 Both Medical-Healthcare Grade, Class VI Silicone and Medical-Long Term Implantable Silicones are considered safe for food contact.
 Both grades are almost always LSR (liquid silicone rubbers) that are normally processed via injection molding.

-Customer Question: What types of Silicone are available?
-What is Peroxide and Platinum Cure mean?
+What types of Silicone are available?

-Casco Bay Molding Response: First let’s outline the four major types Silicone commercially available:
+There are four major types Silicone commercially available:

 LSR- Liquid Silicone Rubber: LSR is designed for injection molding and is almost always Medical Grade Silicone delivered to processors in two sealed drums or 40 lbs. buckets.
 One drum/bucket has catalyst, the other has the cross linker.
 LSR advantages are that it is pumped directly from the drum/bucket into the molding machine with little to no possibly of modifying the material with the exception of silicone colorant.
 Most medical parts are LSR.